nyu-pl-fa18/class07/README.md

 OCaml belongs to the ML family of languages.
-ML stands for *Meta Language*, which was originally developed by Robin Milner in the early 1970s for writing theorem provers, i.e., programs that can automatically find and check the proofs of mathematical theorems.
+ML stands for *Meta Language*, which was originally developed by Robin Milner in the early 1970s for writing theorem provers (i.e., programs that can automatically find and check the proofs of mathematical theorems).
 ML took many inspirations from Lisp but introduced several new language features intended to make programming less error prone, in particular a powerful and very well designed static type system.